strontic/strontic.github.io/xcyclopedia/library/PING.EXE-7B647B55695ACE1E99158F79AB3AF51A.md

 ## Possible Misuse

 *The following table contains possible examples of `PING.EXE` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `PING.EXE` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --